JerrodBolton/Jerrod-Bolton/markdown.md

  # Markdown

  ## Hey do you like to code?
- > Yes, but I don't know how.
+ 1. >  Yes, but I don't know how.
- >  No, it's to hard
+ 2. >  No, it's to hard
- >  Maybe, if I try I think I can do it.
+ 3. >  Maybe, if I try I think I can do it.

-Okay, can I ask have you ever heard of **Markdown.
+Okay, can I ask have you ever heard of **Markdown**.
 > No